Matsuchiyama Shoden Temple: Its History, Blessings, Highlights, etc.

 The Seven Lucky Gods of Asakusa (Bishamonten)

-Bishamonten at Matsuchiyama Shoden Temple is one of the Seven Lucky Gods of Asakusa.
-The Seven Lucky Gods of Asakusa refer to the seven lucky gods enshrined at nine Shinto shrines and Buddhist temples in Taito Ward and Arakawa Ward of Tokyo.
-Therefore, making a pilgrimage to these nine sites is one good example of enjoying the Asakusa area.
+The Seven Lucky Gods of Asakusa refer to the seven lucky gods who are enshrined at nine Shinto shrines and Buddhist temples in Taito Ward and Arakawa Ward.

 For more information about the Seven Lucky Gods of Asakusa, please refer to the following article: